 \section{Many-Agent Domains}

 This section describes the many-agent domains used in our experiments.
-These domains were extended from the two-agent domains previously in \citet{peralez2024solving}.
-We report them here for the sake of completness.
+These domains were previously extended from the two-agent domains in \citet{peralez2024solving}.
+We report them here for the sake of completeness.
 We extended another two-agent domain, namely gridsmall, to a many-agent version.